JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Inhabitants - destroyed

+Context: God rained fire and brimstone on Sodom and Gomorrah, destroying the cities and their inhabitants due to their grievous sin.

 - Population: 5,000 (Estimate for two ancient cities)
 - ΔOS = -1.00
 - VSA (Advanced) = 0.58